denoland/deno/Docs.md

 ### Internal: libdeno API.

-Deno's privileged side will primarily be programmed in Rust.
+deno's privileged side will primarily be programmed in Rust.
 However there will be a small C API that wraps V8 to 1) define the low-level message passing semantics, 2) provide a low-level test target, 3) provide an ANSI C API binding interface for Rust.
 V8 plus this C API is called "libdeno" and the important